flugg/laravel-responder/README.md

 ```

 ***
 _Which option you pick is up to you, they are all equivalent, the important thing is to stay consistent.
-The helper function will be used for the rest of the documentation._
+The helper function (option 2) will be used for the remaining of the documentation._
 ***

 ### Building Responses

-The `success` and `error` methods return a `SuccessResponseBuilder` and `ErrorResponseBuilder` respectively, which both extend an abstract `ResponseBuilder` class, giving them common behavior and syntax.
-Laravel will know how to serialize a response builder to JSON, however, you can respond with an instance of `Illuminate\Http\JsonResponse` using the `respond` method:
+The `success` and `error` methods return a `SuccessResponseBuilder` and `ErrorResponseBuilder` respectively, which both extend an abstract `ResponseBuilder`, giving them common behaviors.
+They will be converted to JSON when returned from a controller, however, you can explicitly create an instance of `Illuminate\Http\JsonResponse` using `respond`:

 ```php
 return responder()->success()->respond();